Atari Program Recorder: XC12 and third party models

+The Phonemark PM-4401A, an Atari-compatible third-party program recorder.

 The XE line was later sold primarily in eastern Europe, South America and other markets that had not previously seen low-cost home computers.
 These markets remained highly cost sensitive and the cassette recorder was still a viable system.
 This led to introduction of tape recorders from third-party manufacturers, such as Phonemark PM-4401A, Datamark DM-1301A and others, that were based on a tape mechanism from the Commodore Datasette.
 Atari themselves replaced the XC11 with a cheaper XC12 model, based on the Phonemark electronics, in mid-1986.
 This was sized between the 410 and 1010 and was sold in all of Atari's markets.
 Several clones of the XC12 were also produced by third parties for specific markets, differing primarily in labelling, such as the XCA12 or CA12 in Poland, and the XL12 in Czechoslovakia and Chile.